Grants

 Applications are submitted online.
 See our Grants page for the link to apply when the grant application period is open.

-Each organization may submit only one grant application per year and must address the Focus Area described in the criteria.
+Each organization may submit only one grant application per year and must choose a primary and secondary Focus Area from Arts and Culture, Education, Environment, Family or Health and Wellness.